ckelly314/pyisotopomer/README.md

 This should open Jupyter in a new browser window.
 In Jupyter, navigate to the pyisotopomer directory.
 Click on ```run_pyIsotopomer.ipynb``` to open the Jupyter Notebook containing the code to run pyisotopomer.

-Follow the instructions in the Jupyter Notebook to run pyIsotopomer and obtain sample isotopocule values in delta notation.
-You will need to edit the name of the input file to match yours.
+Follow the instructions in the Jupyter Notebook to run pyisotopomer and obtain sample isotopocule values in delta notation, as well as isotope ratios.

 ### How to think about scrambling when calculating isotopomers